eliranwong/OpenGNT/README.md

 - places files "berean_tablesInclusive.csv" and "compileOGNT.py" in the same folder
 - run command "python compileOGNT.py"

-<b>Result and Comparison with NA28</b>
+<b>The resulting base text</b>

 The resulting text is suprisingly very close to the text of NA28.
 The latest version (version 3).
-It only has 111 words different from from the text of NA28.
-It is not only the closest equivalent to the text of NA28 / NA27, but also the best candidate, apart from copyrighted NA28 / NA27, for mapping resources originally keyed to NA28 / NA27, e.g. OpenText Linguistic Annotations, Levinsohn Greek New Testament discourse features.
+It only has 111 words different from the text of NA28.
+It is not only the closest equivalent to the text of NA28 / NA27, but also <b>the best FREE candidate</b> for mapping resources originally keyed to NA28 / NA27, e.g. OpenText Linguistic Annotations, Levinsohn Greek New Testament discourse features.

+<b>Comparison with NA28</b>

 Comparison between OGNT and NA28 is briefly described <a href='https://github.com/eliranwong/OpenGNT/tree/master/mapping_BGB/compare_OGNT_NA28'>HERE</a>.